 Quote says, “You create your own universe as you go along.” –Winston Churchill

-I’m delaying the New Numbers start date because I wanted to get you past the resolution time of year when people often make resolutions.
+I am postponing the start date of New Numbers because I wanted to get you over the time of year when people often make resolutions.

 Nonsense.
 A wise person once told me, “Don’t should on yourself, and don’t musterbate.”

-I give you permission to spend this extra slice of time thinking about what you really want.
-Fitness-wise, what would feel good for you?
+I grant you permission to use this additional portion of time to think about what it is that you really want.
+In terms of your physical fitness, what would feel the best for you to do?